How to avoid immigration scams

 You can also click on the links below to learn about the asylum process and work permits.
 You do not need to have a lawyer to apply for asylum!

-If you have been the victim of fraud or a scam, you may have options.
+If you have been the victim of a scam, you may have options.

-If you have already been a victim of fraud or a scam, learn about your options here.
+If you have already been a victim of a scam, learn about your options here.
+You can also find additional resources on this website from another organization.